department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-two-discovery-logistics-doc.md

 ### Break

-- 10-15 minute off-camera break
+**10-15 minute off-camera break**

-## Strategy Workshop Part II: Demo Ticket Creation in Zenhub
+## Workshop Part II: Demo Ticket Creation in Zenhub

+**30 minutes:**

-**30 minutes:** VSP team will demonstrate how to create issues and use the features in Zenhub to get work done.
+VSP team will demonstrate how to create issues and use the features in Zenhub to get work done.

 - Create an epic
 - Create an issue and associate it with the epic
 - Create another issue and demonstrate the blocker feature
 - Q&A session

-## Strategy Workshop Part III: Fostering Open Communication
+## Workshop Part III: Fostering Open Communication

+**30 minutes:**

-**30 minutes:** VSP team will demonstate the ways to foster communication through Slack messages and Zenhub comments.
+VSP team will demonstate the ways to foster communication through Slack messages and Zenhub comments.

 - Showing how to at message on DSVA Slack
 - Showing how to at message and comment on Zenhub

 ### Break

-- 10-15 minute off-camera break
+**10-15 minute off-camera break**

-## Strategy Workshop Part IV: Demo Pull Request Creation in Github
+## Workshop Part IV: Demo Pull Request Creation in Github

 **1 hour:** VSP team will demonstrate how to create and manage pull requests in Github